chef/chef-web-docs/content/custom_resources/lwrp_to_custom_resources.md

 ## Convert files to Custom Resources Layout

-LWRPs are a pair of library files one provider, one resource.
+LWRPs consist of two library files: a resource and a provider for that resource.

 ```text
 └── libraries